Mythri532/docker/Readme2.md

                                                              # Overview of Kubernetes
 # What is Kubernetes?
-Kubernetes (also known as k8s or “kube”) is an open source container orchestration platform that automates many of the manual processes<br> involved in deploying, managing, and scaling containerized applications.<br>
+Kubernetes (also known as k8s or “kube”) is an open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.<br>

 # Features of Kubernetes